 Capital at risk.
 The value of investments and the income from them can fall as well as rise and are not guaranteed.
 Investors may not get back the amount originally invested.

 The Granolas comprise 11 index heavyweights: GSK, Roche, ASML, Nestlé, Novartis, Novo Nordisk, L'Oréal, LVMH, AstraZeneca, SAP, and Sanofi.
-Together they represent around one-quarter of the STOXX 600's market capitalisation1.
-They are large cap, global companies that have managed to transcend the recent weakness in the European economies.
-They often pay reliable dividends and have predictable earnings.
+Together they represent around one-quarter of the STOXX 600's market capitalisation1, the STOXX Europe 600 index represents companies across 17 countries of the European region.
+They are global companies that have managed to transcend the recent weakness in the European economies.

 Investors in European equities have gravitated to these for their stability and consistency at a time when the world seemed uncertain.
 They have been worried about domestic recession, fragile geopolitics and the weakness in China.
 On the BlackRock Greater Europe Investment trust, we recognise the role these companies can play and hold a number of them in the portfolio.